sequana/sequana/doc/installation.rst

 #.
 Singularity (tested with version 2.4.2; see below for installation) .
 Strictly speaking, there is no compilation.
 This method is for testing and production.
 It downloads an image / container that is ready-to-use (here the latest available release)::

+      # NOTE THAT THIS IS AN OLD RELEASE 0.6.5
       singularity pull --name sequana.img shub://sequana/sequana

    and can be used as follows (for example)::